 Chesapeake officials have said McClendon will step down as chairman once a replacement is chosen.
 Earlier this month, the company agreed to replace almost half its board under pressure from its two largest shareholders, billionaire Carl Icahn and Southeastern Asset Management Inc.

-Miller, the chief executive of Houston-based National Oilwell Varco (NOV) Inc., has remained as lead outside director on Chesapeake’s board.
+Miller, the chief executive of Houston-based National Oilwell Varco (NOV:US) Inc., has remained as lead outside director on Chesapeake’s board.
 He recommended that his colleagues hire Weinstock to handle the McClendon loan probe, the person said.

 The board asked Weinstock to review McClendon’s dealings with lenders with which the natural-gas company does business, including EIG Global Energy Partners LLC, a private-equity firm that arranged a $1 billion credit line for the CEO.